Etherne1/otus_network_engineer/Lab03/readme.md

   Step 2: Cable the network as shown in the topology.

 <details>
- <summary> Step3: Configure basic settings for each router.</summary>
+ <summary> Step 3: Configure basic settings for each router.</summary>

 ```